renaissancebro/AGI-seed/README.md

 This is a project about embedding emotional primitives — like uncertainty, guilt, and empathy — into models.
 My belief is simple: if we can’t model meaning and emotional behavior, we’re building powerful tools blind to the real structure of human experience.

-This repository is the beginning.
-I don’t come from a perfect background, and I’ve been told I’m not “the AI guy.”
-But I know what I see.
-And I’m building it anyway.
+This repository is the beginning, for a more transparent AI decision making process.

 ## Vision